---

 ## Running the Optimization

-Now we'll set up and run the optimization using both regular and normalized parameters to compare their performance.
+We run the optimization with both regular and normalized parameters and compare their performance.

 ### Setting up the Optimizer